finn1817/finn1817/README.md

 <br>

 ### 🏠 How to Contact Me 📞 ###
 ⚠️ 📨 - How to reach me "https://dfinn.me/Main-Website/resume/" - There is a contact form at the last slide if you wanna reach out!
-(This will your message to my email!)
+(This will send your message to my email!)

 <br>
 <br>